sugartoosalty/sugartoosalty.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# Warning: this is only an unfinished websites! tempelates from RayeRen

 # About Me
 My research explores how sequencing technologies can be used to detect and characterize pathogens and other microorganisms in environmental samples.
 I focus on comparing sequencing methods for accuracy and developing approaches to recover complete viral genomes from complex environments.
 More broadly, I am interested in combining genomic insights with microbial metabolism and gene-based strategies to better understand microbial presence and enhance their potential for mitigating water pollution.